WitnessMyHands/Tech-Blog/README.md

 # Tech-Blog

-A CMS style where developers can publish and comment on other posts using the MVC paradigm and deployed using Heroku.
+A CMS style blog where developers can publish and comment on other posts using the MVC paradigm and deployed using Heroku.

 [Link to GitHub Repository](https://github.com/WitnessMyHands/Tech-Blog)